smartdevicelink/sdl_core_guides/docs/Getting Started/Install and Run/index.md

 ```

 ## Start SDL Core
-Once SDL Core is compiled and installed you can start it from the executable in the newly created bin folder under your build folder directory
+Once SDL Core is compiled and installed, you can start it using the provided start script in the newly created bin folder under your build folder directory

 ```bash
 cd bin/